Janet Evanovich: Other novels

-Evanovich began a collaborative effort with Charlotte Hughes because she wanted to see some of her other ideas on paper but did not have the time to write them.
+Evanovich began a collaboration with Charlotte Hughes because she wanted to see some of her other ideas on paper but did not have the time to write them.
 This resulted in the "Full" series.
-The "Full" series is set in Beaumont, South Carolina and features Jamie Swift and Maximillian Holt, who meet in the second "Full" book, Full Tilt.
+Set in Beaumont, South Carolina, it features Jamie Swift and Maximillian Holt, who meet in the second "Full" book, Full Tilt.

-The Elsie Hawkins novels are stand alone romances with a supporting character Elsie Hawkins, who is a gun totin' retiree, with tight grey curls, who "doesn't take sass from no one."
-Elsie drives a 1957 powder blue Cadillac that never seems to sustain damage.
-In the Stephanie Plum series, Grandma Mazur and Stephanie drive Uncle Sandor's 1953 powder blue Buick, which has similar indestructibility.
+The Elsie Hawkins novels are standalone romances with supporting character Elsie Hawkins, a gun-toting retiree with tight grey curls who "doesn't take sass from no one".
+She drives a 1957 powder-blue Cadillac that never seems to sustain damage.
+In the Plum series, Grandma Mazur and Stephanie drive Uncle Sandor's similarly indestructible 1953 powder-blue Buick.

-In 2004, Evanovich launched another series with Metro Girl.
-This book debuted at Number 2 on the New York Times Best Seller List.
-The heroine is Alexandra Barnaby, an auto mechanic.
-Her love interest is Sam Hooker, a hedonistic NASCAR driver.
-The "Motor" series is set in the southern U.S. states.
-Further books in the series include Motor Mouth and Troublemaker 1 & 2 (graphic novels).
+In 2004, Evanovich launched the "Motor" series with Metro Girl.
+It debuted at Number 2 on the New York Times Best Seller List.
+Set in the southern U.S., the series features heroine Alexandra Barnaby, an auto mechanic, and her love interest, Sam Hooker, a hedonistic NASCAR driver.
+Books in the series include Motor Mouth and the graphic novels Troublemaker 1 & 2.

-Evanovich collaborated with Stephen J. Cannell, noted TV writer and producer (A Team, Rockford Files, Baretta, 21 Jump Street), on a book entitled No Chance, which was to be the first book in a new series.
-It was supposed to be released in October 2007.
-However, in July 2007, the book was canceled.
+Evanovich collaborated with the TV writer and producer Stephen J. Cannell (A Team, Rockford Files, Baretta, 21 Jump Street) on No Chance, which was to be the first book in a new series.
+It was to be released in October 2007, but in July 2007, the book was canceled.
 Cannell died in 2010 of melanoma.